Nigeria will host first summit on the continent to explore…

-The first Ghana Hubs Annual Gathering was held in Accra this month, and brought together key enablers and stakeholders across the Ghanaian ecosystem.
+The first Ghana Hubs Annual Gathering was held in Accra in October 2018, and brought together key enablers and stakeholders across the Ghanaian ecosystem.
 Ghana is a very entrepreneurial country, and with Accra as it’s largest metropolitan city it may seem (and you only may hear) that all innovation takes place there.
 But the truth is, many hubs are operating and servicing major cities across Ghana including Tamale, Takoradi, Ho, Sunyani and Kumasi; recognising the opportunities in different regions to nurture software development and entrepreneurship.
 And these spaces are founded by young Ghanaian entrepreneurs, some of whom we caught up with and have profiled below.

 1. HAPASPACE, KUMASI, ASHANTI REGION